Support Page Content

 - Provides maximum flexibility and the opportunity for self-directed study program.

-The baccalaureate degree in nursing program and master's degree in nursing program at California State University, Sacramento are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washingon DC 20001, 202-877-6791. https//www.ccneaccrediation.org. (http://www.aacn.nche.edu/ccne-accreditation)
+The baccalaureate degree in nursing program and master's degree in nursing program at California State University, Sacramento are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington DC 20001, 202-877-6791. https//www.ccneaccrediation.org. (https://www.aacnnursing.org/CCNE)

 Credential, Master's & Special Teaching Authorization in Health Options

-The College of Continuing Education, in conjuction with the Sacramento State School of Nursing, is offering the School Nurse (SN) program.
+The College of Continuing Education, in conjunction with the Sacramento State School of Nursing, is offering the School Nurse (SN) program.

-For additional questions, contact Dr. Samantha Blackburn, School Nurse Coordinator.
+For additional questions, contact Dr. Kirsten Munk, School Nurse Coordinator.